-- Authorizes TRICARE health providers to provide tele-mental health care services to members of the Armed Forces and their dependents without regard to the location of the provider or the patient. - Authorizes DOD to reduce or waive cost-sharing amounts for prescriptions for family members enrolled in the TRICARE Remote Program. - Commends the ongoing work of the Nutrition Committee and encourages the committee's important initiatives to be widely implemented. - Directs a briefing on DOD's plan to share documentation with the Veterans Administration (VA) regarding personnel who were exposed to radioactive material during their career so these personnel can claim the VA benefits to which they are entitled. - Directs a report on DOD's efforts to diagnose, treat, and measure traumatic brain injury (TBI) throughout members' service from the time of entry until transition to veteran status. - Establishes the Defense Intrepid Network for Traumatic Brain Injury and Brain Health as a program of record in DOD. - Requires DOD to provide travel and transportation allowances to servicemembers and their families to see a specialty health care provider in exceptional circumstances where such allowances are not otherwise authorized. - Directs a briefing on establishing pregnancy as a qualifying life event for the purposes of TRICARE enrollment.
+- Authorizes TRICARE health providers to provide tele-mental health care services to members of the Armed Forces and their dependents without regard to the location of the provider or the patient. - Authorizes DOD to reduce or waive cost-sharing amounts for prescriptions for family members enrolled in the TRICARE Remote Program. - Establishes the Defense Intrepid Network for Traumatic Brain Injury and Brain Health as a program of record in DOD.